pub struct Stage { /* private fields */ }Expand description

 pub fn new_skybox_from_path( &self, path: impl AsRef<Path>, ) -> Result<Skybox, AtlasImageError>

-using the HDR image at the given path, if possible.
+Returns a new Skybox using the HDR image at the given path, if possible.

-must be used with Stage::use_skybox
+The returned Skybox must be used with Stage::use_skybox.

 Sourcepub fn new_skybox_from_bytes(